astrofelipe/tesseract/README.md

   python ticlc.py <TIC ID> <TESS Sector>
   python ticlc.py <RA> <DEC> <TESS Sector>

 This will output an ascii file with time, flux (aperture photometry) and flux error columns.
-Additionaly there's an instrument column, so you can use this as input directly in juliet.
+Additionally there's an instrument column, so you can use this as input directly in [juliet](https://github.com/nespinoza/juliet).
 A preview plot will be displayed, showing the postage stamp used, the light curve and the estimated background.

 You can personalize some parameters using the current available flags:

     --size          Changes postage stamp height and width (Default: 21 pixels) --noplots       Doesn't display the preview plot --overwrite     Overwrites existing file (by default it doesn't)